devgholami/devgholami/README.md

 - 🔭 I’m currently working on [Tehran Internet](http://www.tehraninternet.co.ir/)
 - ⚡ I’m an Experienced Fullstack Developer with a tendency towards the FrontEnd
-- 🚀 I’m currently learning some great UI frameworks like Vue & React
+- 🚀 I’m currently learning a great UI framework: React
 - 👯 I’m looking to collaborate on an attractive group
 - 💬 Ask me about what you need.
 I'll answer if I know
 - 🌱 Fun fact: I love the tangerine scent after peeling